 As autoflowering cultivars have a predetermined vegetative growth period that cannot be adjusted, the last thing you want to do is overly stress them and cause the growth to slow down, even for just a few short days.
 With regular, everyday photoperiodic strains a short gap in growth is acceptable, as you only need to keep the lights set to 18 hours per day to force the plant to stay in vegetative growth - meaning you can easily make up for that lost time.
 The same goes for outdoor photosensitive crops, whose vegetative period is long enough that you really don't need to worry about a short break in plant development.

-That's not to say that LST techniques should only be performed on autoflowering strains, and that photoperiodic strains should only go through high-stress training.
+This is why using LST methods on autoflowering strains, and that photoperiodic strains should only go through high-stress training.
 Simply put, all forms of cannabis will benefit from LST, but you should only consider using HST techniques on photo strains, and once you have a decent amount of experience and understanding under your belt.

 There are a couple of forms that low-stress training takes, the most common by far being LST via the tie-down method.
 This is the technique we will focus on in today's post, but be aware that is anything but the only way to train your cannabis plants while keeping the stress levels low. the other two LST techniques commonly employed include SCROG and SOG, but these methods deserve a whole post to themselves.